gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

 *** Exception: Prelude.read: no parse
 ```

 We need to skip the `+` signs.
-We can just peek at the start of the string check if it is
+We can just peek at the start of the string to check if it is
 a `+` or not and then act accordingly:

 ```Haskell